-With the decision of underwear you decide to wear every morning you empower a women out of poverty and into business via microfiannce.
+With the decision of underwear you decide to wear every morning you empower a woman out of poverty and into business via microfiance.
 Did you know your underwear could do so much?

 From Our Eyes To Yours

 Behind Syria, Colombia is second on the list of countries with the most internally displaced people in the world.
 There are 6.9 million uprooted citizens and counting.* Most were forced from their homes at gunpoint or forced to flee by organized, armed bandits.

 But the Colombian spirit is one of resilience and determination.
 In 2016, Colombia was rated the happiest country in the world for the second time in a row.

 Their deepest fire fuels their unparalleled passion.
 It is no wonder the country’s natural beauty is what dreams are made of.